Burning Laws and Permits

 Campfires, outdoor barbecues, fires for human warmth, and bonfires for festive occasions.

-Homeowners can burn yard trimmings (excluding logs and stumps more than 6 inches in diameter), if it is allowed by local ordinances, no public pickup of the yard trimmings is available, and it does not cause a public nuisance.
+Homeowners can burn yard trimmings if it is allowed by local ordinances and no public pickup of yard trimmings is available.

 Landowners can burn vegetation to clear land or rights-of-way, provided: